ringcentral/ringcentral-web-phone/README.md

 "480 Temporarily Unavailable" message to SIP server.
 I believe this method is from SIP.js since I don't see any relavent code in this repo.
 There is a potential issue with this methods, sometimes server side will re-send the invite message to you.
-No always reproducible but quite annoying.
+Not always reproducible but quite annoying.
 The call will appear again right after you "reject".

 `session.decline()` method was added in 1.0.5.
 It sends a special XML message to